simonw/til/graphql/graphql-with-curl.md

   }
 }' '{"query":$query}')"
 ```
-As you can see, the GraphQL query itself is embedded in plain texit inside a complex set of escaping tricks.
+As you can see, the GraphQL query itself is embedded in plain text inside a complex set of escaping tricks.

 ## Building a JSON document with jq